jfspps/howtos/ADTsAndDesignPatterns/FactoryMethod.md

 # The Factory method

 The Factory method pattern, as the name implies, provides a way of building multiple instances of different types without knowing precisely how the objects are created.
+That is, we call an abstract method (that is inherently undefined) on a concrete data type.
 Quite often, one builds a singleton Factory method implementation and then uses the same method to build other objects as needed.

 First, start with an abstract class that defines a generic message.